Innovations We Support

 Acompañando a las mujeres: legal and safe self-managed abortion

-FUNDACION PRO BIENESTAR SEXUAL Y REPRODUCTIVO (PROSER) Colombia
+FUNDACION PRO BIENESTAR SEXUAL Y REPRODUCTIVO (PROSER)

 PROSER will introduce the legal sale of mifepristone through pharmacies in 10 municipalities in central Colombia to provide a legal, affordable and safe option for self-managed abortion.
 The project is supported by a network of medical professionals who prescribe abortion medication (mifepristone/misoprostol) after a health risk assessment.
 With a prescription, women can access the medication at their local pharmacy in person or by delivery.
 After taking the medication, the doctor follows-up via telephone to verify the result of the treatment.
 Information on abortion care is also disseminated though educational materials, including information on this new option of legal self-managed abortion.